shekharrs/Code-Reviewer/README.md

 ## 📸 Screenshots & Video
 🚀 Add images of your UI here for better visualization!
-🎥 Watch a demo video: [Sample Video Link](https://www.example.com/sample-video)
+🎥 Watch a demo video: https://www.example.com/sample-video

 ---